Spectral Stability Correspondence between Networks and Continuous Media: Theory and Applications to Population Dynamics: Instabilities of synchronous oscillations

 The period-doubling bifurcation in the two-site system is shown in Figure \ref{Two_systems.png}.
 Figure \ref{Two_systems.png}B shows the dependence $|\mu(D)|$ for the multiplier with the highest modulus value.
 Figure \ref{Two_systems.png}A demonstrates the oscillations with the double period obtained by numerical simulation of the system (\ref{first_nonlinear}), (\ref{second_nonlinear}).

-In the regions of linear stability of synchronous oscillations, the numerical simulation shows that there is a synchronization of oscillations in both subsystems for different initial conditions.
-In Figure \ref{Syn.png}, it can be seen how system (\ref{first_nonlinear}), (\ref{second_nonlinear}) with different initial conditions of $u_1(t),u_2(t)$ is synchronized to a periodic solution with $u_1(t)=u_2(t),v_1(t)=v_2(t),w_1(t)=w_2(t)$.
+In the regions of linear stability of synchronous oscillations, direct numerical simulations of the full nonlinear system show that the oscillations synchronize in both subsystems for different initial conditions.
+Figure \ref{Syn.png} shows that solutions of system (\ref{first_nonlinear}), (\ref{second_nonlinear}) with different initial conditions converge to the synchronized periodic state with $u_1(t)=u_2(t),v_1(t)=v_2(t),w_1(t)=w_2(t)$.